CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-3.md

 ---

-[^CRF3]: There is no CRF 3 or it was merged with CRF 2.
-There were new rulings between the _METD_ Player Guide and the _MEDM_ Player Guide but all of these are found in CRF 2 with markings as being new.
-The CRF was initially thought to be published monthly but there were delays in even issuing CRF 1 after FAQ 7.
+[^CRF3]: There is no CRF 3 or it was merged with CRF 4.
+The CRF was initially said to be published monthly but there were delays in even issuing CRF 1 after FAQ 7.
 And CRF 2 was said to be issued at the beginning of December 1996 but includes rulings through January 1997 and would have been reviewed after that.
 There also appears to be a dating issue as CRF 4 is stated to be "current as of 02-28-97" but includes new rulings from March 1997 and was not published until May 1997.
+For reference, there were new rulings between the _METD_ Player Guide and the _MEDM_ Player Guide but all of these are found in CRF 2 with markings as being new.